wuertele/Drupal-Deployer/README.txt

   - Is the 'access administration menu' permission enabled?

   - Does your theme output $closure?
 (See FAQ below for more info)

-* If your theme uses absolute or fixed positioned elements, and the default margin-top for <BODY> is not sufficient, you need to override admin menu's stylesheet in your theme.

 * If admin menu is rendered behind a flash movie object, you need to add the following property to your flash object(s):